 The poisonous ingredients may go by other names.

-These products contain piperonyl butoxide with pyrethrins:
+Examples of products that contain piperonyl butoxide with pyrethrins include:

 - Barc (also contains petroleum distillates)